 In the past, learning more about personal finance and getting information was pretty much a one-way affair.
 If you wanted more information about certain terms and conditions or product features, you only had a bank’s FAQ page to go by.
 Hearing about someone’s real-life experiences with a company was only possible if you happen to know someone.

 Today, there are online communities centered around Singapore that contain treasure troves of information, and enable you to benefit from the collective wisdom of thousands of like-minded individuals.

 Here’s what you need to know to avoid some of the common pitfalls of the online space and 5 great online communities you can visit and participate constructively in to learn more about personal finance.

 Community Etiquette 101

 For both online and offline communities, newcomers should regard themselves like a guest in someone else’s home.
 Take the time to understand the existing culture, norms, and rules.

 You should be respectful of the space that you wish to join, and not feel like you’re entitled to receive help, especially if you do not yet have a track record of participation in the community or your own efforts to do preliminary research on your own.

 Before asking a question, use the search tools to find out if your query was already discussed previously, and make it clear that you’ve taken time to read the previous responses, and why you still don’t have the answers you’re seeking.

 Be respectful of other community members’ time by ensuring you communicate your thoughts or questions with clarity and brevity, as well as editing your post for typos.
-It is also a good practice to express appreciation to everyone who has taken time to reply, and stick around periodically to participate in the thread you started and others on the community.
+It is also a good practice to express appreciation to everyone who has taken time to reply, and stick around to participate in the thread you started and help others in the community.